England national rugby league team: 2008–2009: Tony Smith era

-2008 World Cup

 It was World Cup year, and Smith announced his ambitions that he wanted England to win their first World Cup, since 1972, when Great Britain represented the country at the event.
 In the event they were placed in Group A alongside hosts Australia, New Zealand and Papua New Guinea.
 England faced a scare in their opening game against Papua New Guinea, as Smith's men were trailing 12–16 at halftime, but they did go on to win the game.
 England were humiliated in their second game against the hosts, suffering their biggest defeat to date, beating their 43-point margin against New Zealand eight years ago.
 In their final pool game against New Zealand, they produced a much better performance but for only 28 minutes, as they gave up a 24–8 lead to lose 24–36.
 Before, and during the match, England were accusing New Zealand of being soft, however, after the match, media outlets were calling England the biggest losers of the tournament.
 Controversy also occurred before the game kicked off, when England refused to face New Zealand's haka challenge.
 Smith said 'In some cultures poking your tongue out at others could be seen as insulting and the Kiwis pushed things too far by crossing into England's side of halfway.'
 They took on New Zealand again in the semi-final.
 This time they never had the lead over the Kiwis, as they lost the match by 10 points.
 After rumours Smith would be sacked from his position, the RFL announced they'd keep faith in Smith for the remainder of his contract.
 The World Cup players took the blame for their performances.

 After the World Cup nightmare, England began 2009 on a high-note with a record-breaking 54-point away win over France.